Chris Vogliano Phd, RDN

 Co-hosted a week-long regenerative aquatic foods convening with 20 global experts in Bellagio Italy, with funding support from Rockefeller Foundation, Builders Initiative, and The Nature Conservancy.
 July 2023.

-• FoodFluence Dietitian Influencer Conference – Edinburgh, Scotland, 2024
+Advancing Sustainable Diets for North American Dietitians (Keynote) FoodFluence Dietitian Influencer Conference — Edinburgh, Scotland

-• International Congress of Nutrition – Tokyo, Japan, 2022
+What the World Eats: Methodology and Global Insights International Congress of Nutrition — Tokyo, Japan

-• Nutrition Society of New Zealand, (Kei tua i te kaitōtika) – Napier, New Zealand, 2019
+Biodiverse Food Systems for Healthy and Sustainable Diets Nutrition Society of New Zealand (Kei tua i te kaitōtika) — Napier, New Zealand

-• Solomon Islands National University – Honiara, Solomon Islands (Melanesia), 2019
+Sustainable Diets for Food and Nutrition Security (Invited Guest Lecture) Solomon Islands National University — Honiara, Solomon Islands

 Academic PUBLICATIONS